My Absolute Favorite Things I did in Kauai

 3. Go on an exciting mountain tubing tour

-When researching things to do in Kauai, one of the activities we received the most recommendations for was tubing with Kauai Backcountry Adventures.
+When researching things to do in Kauai, the activities we received the most recommendations for was tubing with Kauai Backcountry Adventures.
 We have major FOMO, so we booked it right away.
 And what a fun time it was!

 This company has everything running like a well-oiled machine.
 After checking in and gearing up, all you have to worry about is having fun!